How to Enable Single Sign-On to Qualio, with Azure/O365

 Download Certificate from Microsoft and upload to field ‘X.509 certificate’ in the Qualio admin panel - use the ‘Choose file’ button (Step 2.)

-- When the user logs in for the first time using SSO, a new account will be created/provisioned (if the user had not been invited earlier).
+When the user logs in for the first time using SSO [and does not have a Qualio account already].
+A new account will be created/provisioned.
 The user’s role will be defaulted to basic.

 Each account in Qualio still will require having its own password for a digital signature.
 This password will allow users to log in to the application as well (without using SSO).